<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Learn More About rf interference

-Multi-path interference is caused by reflections of your transmitter’s signal, primarily by metal objects in your venue and other boundaries.
-These reflections flip the polarity of the signal and arrive out of phase which causes cancellations in your receiver’s antennas.
+Multipath interference is caused by something reflecting your transmitter's signal.
+The most common things to reflect your signal are metal objects in the venue and other boundaries.
+These reflections flip the polarity of the signal and arrive out of phase, causing cancellations in your receiver's antennas.

 reflection